 November is quickly approaching which means it’s time to celebrate National Native American Heritage Month!
-With 19 different pueblos and 22 tribes in the surrounding area and a strong influence of Native culture in the city and community vibrancy, it’s no surprise that Albuquerque is the perfect destination to engage with this important month.
+With 23 Indian tribes - including nineteen Pueblos, three Apache tribes, and the Navajo Nation - in New Mexico, and a strong influence of Native culture in Albuquerque and its community vibrancy, it’s no surprise that Albuquerque is the perfect destination to engage with this important month.
 Take a look at some of the ways you can engage in Native American culture and influence in Albuquerque for the month of November or any month year-round.

 Drink beer at Bow & Arrow Brewing